Healthcare Degrees Without Clinical Components

 Bachelor’s in Healthcare Administration

-Students uninterested in a healthcare career that requires clinicals may want to consider a bachelor’s in healthcare administration.
-These administrators combine business and leadership skills to plan, coordinate, and direct health services.
+A bachelor of science in healthcare administration combines business and leadership skills to plan, coordinate, and direct health services.
 Healthcare administrators typically work in hospitals.
 However, opportunities exist in physicians’ offices and residential care facilities.

 Graduates can gain access to lucrative career opportunities.
-While earning potential varies by location and work setting, U.S. Bureau of Labor and Statistics data indicates that medical and health services managers earn a median salary of $100,980 annually.
+While earning potential varies by location and work setting, the Bureau of Labor Statistics (BLS) data indicates that medical and health services managers earn a median salary of $110,680 annually.
 Though employers accept applicants with a bachelor’s degree, aspiring administrators should consider earning a master’s degree to establish a competitive advantage in the job market.

 Bachelor’s in Health Science

-A bachelor’s in health science emphasizes health issues and outcomes, preparing graduates for roles including health educator, patient care advocate, behavior analyst, and mental health counselor.
+A bachelor’s in health sciences emphasizes health issues and outcomes, preparing graduates for roles including health educator, patient care advocate, behavior analyst, and mental health counselor.
 Students should consider ideal career options to determine average earning potential.
-For instance, health educators earn about $46,230, while behavior analysts earn $61,790 on average.

 Students should note that while a bachelor’s in health science does not require a clinical component, certain career paths may require clinicals to advance.
 For instance, mental health counselors must earn a master’s degree and acquire 2,000-4,000 supervised hours working with their target population.